 – A lead organiser in the major climate protests in Cape Town in 2019

 – Work with NGOs including Fossil Free South Africa and 350 Africa

-– Writing work for a number of online platforms including Twg Mag, Three Mag and the Sustainability Business School in Switzerland
+– Writing work for a number of online platforms including Twyg Mag, Three Mag, and the Sustainability Business School in Switzerland

 On this website, you will find a collection of some of my work: blogs, articles, music, and videos.
-If you are interested in working with me, you can download my CV and get in touch with me at firstname.lastname@example.org
+If you are interested in working with me, you can download my CV or download my portfolio and get in touch with me at firstname.lastname@example.org

 In the past week something took place reminding me (once again) how far we have to go to dismantle systems of oppression within the environmental movement.
 It looked like this: Ugandan Climate Activist (and Ally of our youth lead climate justice movement African...read more